AnyChart/export-server/README.md

 * install Firefox browser (version 56.0 and above)
 * install `geckodriver`
     * `brew install geckodriver` for Mac users
-    * or download it from [official Moziall Size](https://github.com/mozilla/geckodriver/releases) and add it to PATH
+    * or download it from [official Mozilla Site](https://github.com/mozilla/geckodriver/releases) and add it to PATH

 ### Chrome/Chromium install
 * install Chrome or Chromium browser (version 60.0 and above)